-This document aims to promote the health/social, financial and economic benefits of anaerobic projects, while also demonstrating the varied technologies and partners involved in these projects throughout the world.
+This document aims to promote the environmental, financial, social, and health benefits of anaerobic digestion projects, while also demonstrating the varied technologies and partners involved in these projects throughout the world.
 Technology enhancements and social, environmental and economic benefits suggest opportunities for additional growth in anaerobic digestion (AD) projects.
 Additionally, the GMI Subcommittee has supported several AD projects throughout developing and developed countries that demonstrate the importance of the work.
-In support of continued growth, the GMI Subcommittee requested case studies and project examples from member countries, which are showcased in this document.
+In support of continued growth, the GMI Subcommittee requested case studies and project examples from Partner countries, which are showcased in this document.
 The Subcommittee received information on nearly 30 projects from 15 countries, which demonstrate the success of AD systems worldwide.